Open Methodology

 2. Source hierarchy completeness.
 Are there source types that don’t fit cleanly into the four tiers?
 Are there edge cases where the confidence ceiling produces unreasonable results?

 3. Gaming countermeasure coverage.
-Are there disinformation techniques not covered by the twelve vectors?
+Are there disinformation techniques not covered by the 13 Veridi attack vectors (enumerated in “Veridi gaming countermeasures in detail” above)?
 Can you construct a claim that should be detected but wouldn’t be?
+Is the 15-item quick checklist missing a procedural step it should include?

 4. IRI assessment methodology.
 Are the degradation levels well-defined?
 Are the comparison anchors genuinely independent?
 Could the IRI itself be gamed?